grishmasingh/webscraper-imdb-animelist/README.md

 <h2>Details</h2>

-This Repository includes an excel spreadsheet **(.xlsx)** that contains the anime list which the data was parsed **scraper.py** which is in the code folder that includes the code of grabbing the:
+The excel spreadsheet **(.xlsx)** that contains the anime list which the data was parsed from using the Beautiful Soup package in the **scraper.py** that includes the code of grabbing the:

  :trophy: Rankings